 The main challenge that artists seem to face when they decide they want to sell at craft fairs is figuring out price points for their products.

 Another issue that artists often face is getting people interested in their work at craft shows.
-To combat this, you need to make sure that your craft show booth is set up in a way that catches people’s attention and that you have lots of interesting things to say about your work.
+To combat this, you need to make sure that your craft show booth is set up in a way that catches people’s attention and that you have lots of exciting things to say about your work.
 You are operating a craft business, so you want a display that compliments your brand.

-As an artist, you know the challenges of selling your work on your online store and art shows.
-It can be hard to get people interested in your art and even harder to price it correctly.
+You know the challenges of selling your work on your online store and art shows as an artist.
+Getting people interested in your art can be complex and even harder to price correctly.

 That’s why we’re here to help.

-In this article, we’ll give you tips on how to sell your work at art and craft fairs like a pro.
+This article will give tips on selling your work at art and craft fairs like a pro.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy